bolderbrush10/SearchlightAssault/README.md

    even though turrets _can and do_ attack vehicles
 0. Command complete events don't fire right when a distraction occurs, you have to wait for the distraction to be over to know if your command was interrupted
+0. The mod editor doesn't fire events while creating / destroying from some tabs.

 #### File Guide: